Septh/WoW-BagMeters/README.md

 ## Help
 Comments are disabled here on Curse.com and on Curseforge.com.
-Should you need any help, please open an issue on [GitHub](https://github.com/Septh/WoW-BagMeters "GitHub repository"), where the projet lives.
+Should you need any help, please open an issue on [GitHub](https://github.com/Septh/WoW-BagMeters/issues "GitHub repository"), where the projet lives.

 ## History
 I created BagMeters a few years ago but never uploaded it to Curse.
 Shame on me.

+This release is a full rewrite using the latest Ace3 libraries.

-BagMeters is an original creation but it was heavilly inspired by [Bag Status Meters](https://wow.curseforge.com/addons/project-99/ "Bag Status Meter"), by Madorin.
-Bag Status Meters is no longer maintained since...
+BagMeters is an original creation but it was heavilly inspired by [Bag Status Meter](https://wow.curseforge.com/addons/project-99/ "Bag Status Meter"), by Madorin.
+Bag Status Meter is no longer maintained since...
 2006 - yeah, that's 10 years.

-This release is a full rewrite using the latest Ace3 libraries.

 ## Licence